chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 * Tell me one fun fact about yourself – academic or random!

+**Fun fact examples – everything counts!**

-*Fun fact examples welcome: You once tried to model your kitchen in OWL, your dog is named 'SPARQL', or you collect vintage keyboards – everything counts!*
+* You once tried to model your kitchen in OWL.
+* Your pet is named *SPARQL*.
+* You collect Japanese Whisky, Capsule Toys, Pokémon Trading Cards...

 **Ready?
 Let’s go — starting with your first partner!**